 - Second is as the presence of invasive species.
 Third, however, would be climate change.
 Experts place its numbers at fewer than 100 remaining individuals.
 The IUCN appropriately currently lists the harassed creature as Critically Endangered.

 Seychelles Sheath-Tailed Bat Physical Description

-In coloring, the fantastic Seychelles Sheath-Tailed Bat displays a relatively dramatic pattern.
-This pattern principally consists of a deep reddish-brown to almost black, that predominates on the wings and back of the body.
-However, the underside of the body generally presents shades of gray or lighter shades of brown.
+The fantastic Seychelles Sheath-Tailed Bat displays a dramatic pattern.
+This pattern consists of a deep reddish-brown to almost black, that predominates on the wings and back of the body.
+The underside of the body presents shades of gray or lighter shades of brown.